- ICH GCP

 Time to reach Maximum observed plasma concentration of cenobamate

-Area Under the Concentration Curve to last measurable concentration
+Area Under the Concentration Curve to Last Measurable Concentration

 AUC from the time of dosing to the time of the last measurable concentration of cenobamate

-Area Under the Concentration Curve from 0 to infinity
+Area Under the Concentration Curve From 0 to Infinity

-AUC from time 0 extrapolated to infinity
+Area Under the Concentration Curve (AUC) from time 0 extrapolated to infinity

 Secondary Outcome Measures

-Outcome Measure
+Outcome Measure |

-Measure Description
+Measure Description |

-Time Frame
+Time Frame |

-Incidence of Treatment-Emergent Adverse Events
+Number of Participants With Treatment-Emergent Adverse Events

-Time Frame: Up to 69 days
+Time Frame: Day 1 to Day 69

 To evaluate the safety and tolerability of each cenobamate formulation administered under either fed (Oral Dose of cenobamate administered at a single 200 mg/20 mL suspension ) or fasted (Both tablet and oral suspension formulations) incidence of treatment-emergent adverse events will be monitored.